QUICK SUMMARY:

 Challenges With the Classic ROI Formula in the Dental Field

-There are many simple formulas used for calculating your marketing ROI.
+There are many simple formulas used for calculating the ROI of your dental digital marketing strategy.

-However, when it comes to digital marketing for dentists, the best practices focus on calculating the number of new patients gained from planned activities by the average lifetime value of a patient.
+However, the best practices focus on calculating the number of new patients gained from planned activities by the average lifetime value of a patient.
 Here is the overall ROI calculation broken down:

 (Lifetime Value of Patient x Number of New Patients) - Cost To Service = Profit